oracle/bpftune/FEATURE_PLAN.md

 ### netns tuner
- - tuner iterates over network namespaces at init and watches for netns add/remove events so that we can maintain tuner state for non-global network namespaces also.
+ - tuner iterates over network namespaces at init and watches for netns add events so that we can maintain tuner state for non-global network namespaces also.

 ### Summary mode on exit
  - bpftune reports what changes were made to tunables on exit